Primary

 Core engagement is essential even at easier angles.
 Your body should form a straight line from head to heels throughout the movement.
 If your hips sag, it indicates core weakness that should be addressed alongside pushing strength.
 Think of the push-up as a moving plank.

-Want Incline Push-Up in your program?
+See where Incline Push-Up fits in your weekly plan

 Place your hands on an elevated surface.